comsystan/comsystanj/index.md

 **If image plugins do not work, select Edit/Options/ImageJ2..., activate "Use SCIFIO when opening files" and restart Fiji.**

-It is recommended to use ComsystanJ jar files and a Fiji distribution with the same pom-scijava version number.
+It is recommended to use both ComsystanJ and Fiji with the same pom-scijava version number.

-ComsystanJ releases have a 4-digit version number in the jar file names as defined in the corresponding pom.xml files.
-The first three digits reflect the pom-scijava version.
-The last digit is the ComsystanJ version number.
+The pom-scijava version number of ComsystanJ can be viewed directly on the download site [Downloads](https://github.com/comsystan/comsystanj/releases).
-To get the version number of your Fiji, simply start Fiji and execute following command in the search bar: `!ui.showDialog(app.getApp("Fiji").getPOM().getParentVersion())`
+To get the pom-scijava version number of your Fiji, simply start Fiji and execute following command in the search bar: `!ui.showDialog(app.getApp("Fiji").getPOM().getParentVersion())`

 ### Contact
 Helmut Ahammer